reexjungle/xcal/README.md

 xCal
 ====

-xCal is an implementation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format as specified by the internet protocol [RFC 5545](http://tools.ietf.org/html/rfc5546).
-Moreover, xCal is "iCalendar as a Service (**iCaaS**)" that can be hosted on a private, public or hybrid cloud. xCal is created by [Emmanuel Ngwane](https://twitter.com/ngwanemk) with the support and involvement of the community.
+xCal is a system that implements the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format as specified by the internet protocol [RFC 5545](http://tools.ietf.org/html/rfc5546).
+Moreover xCal also also provides a calendar web services supporting various request and content content types such as as xml, csv, json, jsv and icalendar. xCal is created by [Emmanuel Ngwane](https://twitter.com/ngwanemk) with the support and involvement of the community.